Ralph Nichols - Geologist, Secretary for the Geology and Jèrriais Sections of Société Jersiaise. - Read More.

 The objectives of the ‘Global Geopark Network’ (GGN) are:

 Jersey is a small Island, 14.5 km long and 8 km wide, located in the Bay of St Malo in the south of the English Channel.
-The Aspiring Geopark includes Jersey’s offshore reefs and territorial waters to the 12-mile limit.
+The aspiring Geopark includes Jersey’s offshore reefs and territorial waters to the 12-mile limit.

 Jersey is only a plane or ferry away.
 Jersey Airport has links to a variety of airports in the UK and Europe.
 Jersey’s harbour has an international ferry terminal with daily crossings to France, Guernsey and England.